 - Dry mouth

 - Nausea or vomiting

 - Heavy sweating

-Taking methadone as directed by a health professional can be beneficial in recovering from heroin addiction or other opiate misuse.
+Taking methadone as directed by a health professional can be beneficial when recovering from heroin addiction or other opiate misuse.
 However, even methadone maintenance treatment comes with some specific cautions.

-As reported by the Substance Abuse and Mental Health Services Administration (SAMHSA), the following precautions should be considered:
+The Substance Abuse and Mental Health Services Administration (SAMHSA) recommends taking the following precautions:

 - Do not share your methadone prescription with anyone